 It didn’t take long before my romantic spirit came to terms with these questions though, and I looked back on the project more optimistically than I had ever done before.
 The project is a memorial to Plath, a way of showing respect and honouring her poetic soul.
 Writing the poems with her handwriting injects them with something genuine, something belonging to the poet that is shared among all her poems.
 It’s a spiritual undertaking as much as it is a technological one.

 Working for Scribeless has reassured me that people’s longing for a deeper human connection is still very much alive.
 Handwriting may be a lost art, but people still crave the personality and exclusivity that it can represent.
 That’s why people use Scribeless.
 We recreate the sentimentality of the past while managing to keep up with the fast-pace and clinical efficiency of modern life.
 In the past, it took weeks or even months to deliver a letter.
-Today, we offer handwritten letters within 24 hours, and I relish in the fact that we use our technology to reinvigorate and optimise a tradition of companionship and intimacy and, at its core, of love.
+Today, we offer handwritten letters within 24 hours, and I relish in the fact that we use our technology to reinvigorate and optimize a tradition of companionship and intimacy and, at its core, love.

 We used our technology to create something that can exhibit Plath’s passionate spirit, and we now offer this service to others.
 Scribeless can take the personal quirks and intricacies of your own hand and use it to give life to the feelings you wish to express.
 Sending a letter written by your hand, to thousands of recipients, is as easy for you as writing an email.